edusouzaxx/english-public/11-welcome-presentation.md

 ### **8. Closing**
 Conclude your presentation with positivity and gratitude.

-> “Once again, thank you for the warm welcome and for trusting me with this opportunity.
-I’m excited to get started, contribute to our projects, and learn from all of you.
-Here’s to a successful journey ahead together.”
+> Once again, thank you for the welcome and for trusting me with this opportunity.
+> I’m excited to get started, contribute to our projects, and learn from all of you.
+> Here’s to a successful journey ahead together.”

 ---